Murdo Fraser: Party leadership election 2024

 Fraser announced his candidacy on 7 August.
-Fraser said that the UK-wide Conservative Party could stand candidates in Westminster elections but a new sister party could stand in Holyrood elections, citing the party system in Canada, with a commission established that would report after the next Scottish Parliament election.
+Fraser said that the UK-wide Conservative Party could stand candidates in Westminster elections but a new sister party could stand in Holyrood elections, citing the party system in Canada, with a commission established that would report after the 2026 Scottish Parliament election.
 He said recent UK Conservative leaders and Douglas Ross had "let down" members.
 On 14 August, MSP Stephen Kerr accidentally published doubts about Murdo Fraser's campaign as a status update on WhatsApp, calling it "awful".
 Kerr had endorsed Fraser, but published that he was "beginning to wish" he had nominated Gallacher.
 Kerr said the comments were out of context, and reiterated his support for Fraser.

 On 22 August, Fraser launched his campaign to become Scottish Conservative Party Leader at an event in Perth with two former rival candidates, Jamie Greene and Brian Whittle.
 He said that the remaining candidates, Russell Findlay and Meghan Gallacher should withdraw from the election and support him.
 He said he would appeal to conservative nationalists disillusioned by the SNP by offering "practical solutions".

+He was re-elected list MSP for Mid Scotland and Fife in the 2026 Scottish Parliament election.